zeidlos/hamclock-docker/README.md

 "HamClock is a kiosk-style application that provides real time space weather, radio propagation models, operating events and other information particularly useful to the radio amateur."
 (Source: Hamclock Website)

 Goal of this repository is to build and run Hamclock inside Docker for ease of use.
-Hamclock will be exposed as
+Hamclock will be exposed as a webservice on [http://localhost:8081](http://localhost:8081)

 This repository does NOT contain any Hamclock source files as it's neither neccessary nor is the licensing clear.
 The files will be downloaded and compiled during `docker build`.